11 Gift Wrapping Mistakes You’re Making—and How to Fix Them

 A flat, open wrapping area allows for the leverage needed for crisper folds—and it means you won’t be bumping into walls or scattered toys as you’re reaching for the tape.

 Jumping up every 30 seconds for scissors or another roll of tape will throw off your concentration and add a ton of time to the gift wrapping process.
 Get everything you need—tape, ribbon, scissors, wrapping paper, gift labels (or a label maker to make custom gift labels)—and put it within arm’s reach before you start working.
-Your folds will be crisper and you’ll be finished in half the time.
+If you need to pick up a few supplies, CVS sells everything your gift-wrap station needs (and you can pick it all up in a single trip, too).
+By getting everything ready before you start wrapping, you ensure your folds will be crisper and you’ll be finished in half the time.

 Dull scissors won’t cut wrapping paper cleanly; instead of a long, clear cut, you’ll find yourself having to laboriously snip off pieces of wrapping paper (and getting a straight cut will be nearly impossible).
 Sharpen scissors before you start or, better yet, set aside a good pair just for gift wrapping.